 When you know what causes transmissions to fail, you can take the necessary precautions to keep your transmission safe.
 Don’t ignore maintenance on your transmission, and always follow your trusted auto mechanic’s recommended maintenance guidelines.
 Ask them to inspect your transmission components for signs of wear and check the fluid to make sure it’s at the right level and is the right color.

 If you see signs of leakage, make sure you take action as quickly as possible; you can save time, money and perhaps even your transmission itself if you take proper care of it.

-To save big on any leakage inspections, oil changes, or even auto repairs, check out all of our exclusive discounts and coupons by clicking below.
+To save big on any leakage inspections, oil changes, or even auto repairs, check out all of our exclusive discounts and coupons for oil changes, tune-ups and more.
 With our free alignment check and undercarriage inspection, you have nothing to lose!